Kozea/Radicale/pages/project_description.rst

 ---------------------------

-The Radicale Project is mainly a calendar and contact server, giving local and distant accessess for reading, creating, modifying and deleting multiple calendars through simplified CalDAV and CardDAV protocols.
+The Radicale Project is mainly a calendar and contact server, giving local and distant access for reading, creating, modifying and deleting multiple calendars through simplified CalDAV and CardDAV protocols.

-Data can be encrypted by SSL, and their access can be restricted thanks to different authentication methods.
+Data can be encrypted by SSL, and their access can be restricted using different authentication methods.